First Republic of Armenia

 In its first year of independence, Armenia was confined to a small territory around Lake Sevan after its invasion by the Ottoman Empire during the Caucasus campaign.
-Following the Armistice of Mudros, Armenia expanded its borders in the wake of the Ottoman withdrawal, leading to a short border war with neighbouring Georgia.
+Following the Armistice of Mudros, Armenia expanded its borders in the wake of the Ottoman withdrawal, leading to a brief border war with neighbouring Georgia.
 During its first winter, hundreds of thousands of refugees in the country who had fled the Armenian genocide died from starvation or exposure.
-In the spring of 1919, Armenia, with British support, incorporated the formerly-occupied regions of Kars and Nakhchivan, thus more than tripling in size since independence; however, Armenian control of the latter collapsed during the Muslim uprisings that erupted in the summer of 1919.
+In the spring of 1919, Armenia, with British support, incorporated the formerly occupied regions of Kars and Nakhchivan, thereby tripling in size since independence; however, Armenian control of these regions collapsed during the Muslim uprisings that erupted in the summer of 1919.

-In late 1919, the isolated Armenian region of Zangezur came under attack by neighbouring Azerbaijan, however, the fighting subsided until an Armenian uprising was launched in March of the following year in the Azerbaijani-controlled region of Nagorno-Karabakh, ending with the latter's sovietisation in April.
-In August 1920, Armenian representatives signed the Treaty of Sèvres, thus awarding the country an additional 40000 mi2 of territory in Western Armenia, although, the treaty was never implemented.
-In late 1920, the republic was invaded by Turkish forces, ending with its partition and sovietisation by the Russian SFSR, with the latter founding the superseding Armenian Soviet Socialist Republic.
-Shortly thereafter, an anti-Bolshevik revolt resisted Soviet authority from February–July 1921.
+In late 1919, the isolated Armenian region of Zangezur came under attack by neighbouring Azerbaijan.
+The fighting subsided until an Armenian rebellion was launched in March of the following year in Nagorno-Karabakh (then under provisional Azerbaijani rule), ending in April after Azerbaijan's sovietisation.
+In August 1920, Armenian representatives at the Paris Peace Conference signed the Treaty of Sèvres, which awarded Armenia an additional 40000 mi2 of territory in Western Armenia, albeit the treaty was never implemented.
+In late 1920, Armenia was invaded by Kemalist Turkey, ending with its partition and sovietisation by the Russian SFSR, with the latter founding the superseding Armenian Soviet Socialist Republic.
+Shortly thereafter, an anti-Bolshevik revolt resisted Soviet authority from February to July 1921.

 In the two and a half years of its existence, Armenia formed diplomatic relations with 40 countries, gained de jure recognition, underwent parliamentary elections, and founded its first university.
-The nation's parliament and government were dominated by the broad Dashnak party (ARF), however, the cabinet posts were initially shared with the "bourgeois" Armenian Populist Party and later Social Revolutionaries.
+The nation's parliament and government were dominated by the broad Armenian Revolutionary Federation party (commonly referred to as the Dashnaks), however, the cabinet posts were initially shared with the "bourgeois" Armenian Populist Party and later, Social Revolutionaries.